umdwr/teachinghub-v3/_sources/guides/writing/writ102.rst.txt

 way that enables them to join these cultural and social justice conversations with conviction and credibility.
-The course may explore such questions as: How does socioeconomic status from an early age impact one’s path in life?
+The course may explore such questions as: How does socioeconomic status from an early age impact one's path in life?
 Why is it so challenging to discuss systemic issues of racism in America?
 How do traditional gender roles hurt American men?

-.. admonition:: Required Texts:

-    * Columbo, Gary, Robert Cullen, and Bonnie Lisle. *Rereading America* 10th edition.
-Boston: Bedford/St. Martin’s, 2016.li>
-    * Hacker, Diana, and Nancy Sommers. *A Writer’s Reference with Writing in the Disciplines*.
-8th ed.
-Boston: Bedford/St. Martin’s, 2011

 Food
 ~~~~~~